Ariel Hyatt: Career

+The Ultimate Guide to Music Publicity: Proven Strategies For Getting Featured In Blogs, Playlists, & Traditional Media In 2025, Hyatt released From Buzz to Bond and taught a masterclass at Berklee NYC based on the book.
+That same year, she was interviewed by Bobby Owsinski on the the Inner Circle podcast about Bond Marketing, a 10-step system known as the Bond Marketing Funnel.

 Influence

 Hyatt has spoken about marketing and social media on the Internet at such conferences as the New Music Seminar, SXSW, CMJ, Vivid Sydney, Hubspot Ignite, Campus Party London, The 140 Conference, You Are in Control (Reykjavík), and MIDEM.
 She has toured Australia, teaching artists across the continent her day-long marketing master class.
 She has over 90,000 followers on Twitter.

 In 2011, Middle Tennessee State University started offering a Cyber PR Class based on Hyatt's principles.
 The university is recognized by Rolling Stone as having "one of the preeminent music business programs in the country."